CobayaSampler/cobaya/docs/sampler_polychord.rst

 Taking advantage of a speed hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PolyChord *automatically* sorts parameters optimally, and chooses the number of repeats per likelihood according to the value of the ``oversampling_power`` property.
-You can also specify the blocking and oversampling bu hand using the ``blocking`` option.
+You can also specify the blocking and oversampling by hand using the ``blocking`` option.
 For more thorough documentation of these options, check :ref:`the corresponding section in the MCMC sampler page<mcmc_speed_hierarchy>` (just ignore the references to ``drag``, which do not apply here).

 .. _polychord_callback: